• Skip to primary navigation

 Time zone: GMT + 4

-Passport information: Passport valid for at least 6 months from date of arrival required by all.
-Return Ticket Required.
-Requirements may be subject to short-term change.
-Contact the relevant authority before departure.
+Passport information: Valid passport required by all and must be valid for 3 months from the point of departure.
+Requirements may be subject to change at short notice.
+Contact the relevant authority before travelling.

 Health information: Polio, Typhoid: Vaccination recommended.